-- 1. To contribute to the delivery of high quality, inclusive, research-informed teaching and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - To contribute to the improvement of the quality of LSHTM's education, by participating in the development of new and updated learning and teaching materials or approaches.
+- 1. To contribute to the delivery of high quality, inclusive, research-informed teaching and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - 2.
+To contribute to the improvement of the quality of LSHTM's education, by participating in the development of new and updated learning and teaching materials or approaches. - 3.
+To tutor 1-2 MSc students (or Distance learning equivalent) each year; - 4.
+To contribute to teaching seminar or practical groups; - 5.
+To undergo training in teaching skills.